easeml/modelpicker/README.md

                           classes, a possible label set can be {0,1,2,3}.
 These labels should be consistent with the mapping used for prediction matrix as well.
 --budget BUDGET
-                          AAn integer that indicates the labeling budget
+                          An integer that indicates the labeling budget

 outputs:
 --bestmodel